 - Magnesium taurinate: This is magnesium bound to the amino acid Taurine.
 It has the side effect of causing extreme drowsiness, which makes it difficult to take during the day.
 It is also very expensive.

-- MONOMAGNESIUM MALATE as found in MgBRIGHT: High absorbing, non laxative, no weird side effects.
-It's an organic form found in living beings, not some crushed up rock.
+- MgBRIGHT®: High absorbing, non laxative, no weird side effects.
+It's an organic form found in fruits and vegetables, not some crushed up rock.